Gurpartap/statemachine-go/Readme.md

 machines may also be initialized from directly allocating definition structs, or even parsing them from JSON, along with pre-registered callback references.

-A state machine definition comprises of the following components:
+StateMachine definitions comprise of the following basic components:

 - [States and Initial State](#states-and-initial-state)
 - [Events](#events)